Brindisi: Natural areas

-Ethnic groups
+Demographics

 The largest non-Italian ethnic community is Albanian.
 The number of those who decided to stay in the city, however, is negligible in light of the number of immigrants who migrated.
 Brindisi remains the first step towards western Europe for displaced people from the Balkans.

 The large number of Americans is largely due to a U.S. Air Force station, between Brindisi and San Vito dei Normanni that operated throughout the second half of the 20th century.
 Although the base is no longer operational, many soldiers have decided to stay.

 The British presence is the result of a recent phenomenon of families from Northern Europe, especially English and Irish, settling in the region.
 Many such settlers are pensioners, buying villas in the Brindisi countryside.
 This phenomenon is relatively recent in Apulia, known as "Salentoshire", a playful neologism along the lines of "Chiantishire" on the consolidation of British tourism in Tuscany.